 The answer is yes.

 Many music students young and old have opted to take group music lessons, and in doing so, have offered themselves a way to develop their social and interpersonal skills, as well as socialize with peers who share a common interest.
+Yes, the appeal of setting yourself for some online lessons is always there, and information resources like GuitarFella help you get started in minutes, but the social aspect is nonexistent.

 Group lessons are not only a great way to build healthy interpersonal relationships.